Breaking down the basics: Building credit in college

 Your ability to obtain credit is based on your credit history.

 Credit becomes more important as you think about life in and after college — from getting a job to renting an apartment or buying a car.
 Employers and landlords may check your credit to ensure that you have a history of managing your finances responsibly.
 Down the line, if you want to purchase a home, mortgage lenders will look at your credit history, too.
-Try talking with a financial health banker about how to open your first credit account and about which types of credit might be right for you.
+Try talking with a banker about how to open your first credit account and about which types of credit might be right for you.

 If you get your first credit card as a college student, you’ll have more time to build a credit history before graduation.
 Start off with something small, such as using your credit card to buy groceries every week or to fill up your car with gas.
 Credit cards for young borrowers typically start off with smaller limits and have additional features to help you manage your credit responsibly.